QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Experiments

 \subsection{Experimental Details and Setup}

-We employ the Unitree Go2 robot, outfitted with a RealSense D435i camera for RGB-D observation and an NVIDIA Orin-X for deploying the agent and its pretrained skills.
-In this study, GPT-4o~\cite{gpt4o} functions as the LMM.
-For the locomotion adaptation benchmark, we conduct simulations in Isaac Gym~\citep{makoviychuk2021isaac}, averaging results over 10 runs, with each evaluation episode comprising 250 steps.
-The benchmark tests the agent across five challenging terrains: uphill slopes, downhill slopes, upward stairs, downward stairs, and randomly generated uneven ground.
-We evaluate the agent based on the average reward for achieving desired linear and angular velocities and maintaining the appropriate gait, reflecting the robot's ability to meet specific operational criteria.
-We adopt the adjustable policy detailed in ~\cite{margolis2023walk}, setting the commanded linear velocity at $1.0\ m/s$ along the x-axis and the angular velocity at $0\ rad/s$ during evaluation, indicating that the robot should walk in a straight line.
-We also experiment with five target objects, including the chair, backpack, book, clothes, and cardboard box in a real environment to test the path planning capability of QuadrupedGPT.
-We consider it a successful path planning if the agent can reach the target within a 0.5m radius.
-Due to space constraints, further details are included in the appendix.
+In this study, we choose Unitree Go2 as our platform, which is equipped with a RealSense D435i camera for RGB-D observation and an NVIDIA Orin-X for deploying the agent.
+In addition, we adopt GPT-4o~\cite{gpt4o} as the LMM due to its powerful capacity.
+For the locomotion adaptation benchmark, we conduct simulations in Isaac Gym~\cite{makoviychuk2021isaac}, averaging results over 10 runs, with each evaluation episode comprising 250 steps.
+The benchmark tests the agent on five challenging terrains: uphill slopes, downhill slopes, upward stairs, downward stairs, and randomly generated uneven ground.
+We evaluate the agent based on the average reward for achieving commanded linear and angular velocities and maintaining the appropriate gait.
+We adopt the adjustable policy from~\cite{margolis2023walk}, setting the commanded linear velocity at $1.0\ m/s$ along the x-axis and the angular velocity at $0\ rad/s$ during evaluation, indicating that the robot should walk in a straight line.
+For real-world locomotion experiments, we compare our LSS with averaged-parameter gaits in two challenging scenarios: uphill slopes and upward stairs.
+We report the success rate for each setting over 5 runs.
+Lastly, we use SEEM ~\cite{zou2023segment} for open-vocabulary semantic segmentation.

+Specifically, for the locomotion tasks in simulation, we utilize the rewards $\displaystyle r_{v_{x,y}^{\rm cmd}}$, $\displaystyle r_{\omega_z^{\rm cmd}}$, $\displaystyle r_{c_f^{\rm cmd}}$, $\displaystyle r_{c_v^{\rm cmd}}$ as evaluation metrics, as outlined in Table~\ref{tab:reward}.
+To implement manual parameter tuning (``Manual''), we recruit 10 participants and provide them with details and visual aids regarding behavior parameters and terrains.
+Each participant adjusts these parameters for specific tasks, with final results calculated by averaging the outcomes from 10 runs for each parameter set.
+Additionally, an expert familiar with robot kinematics is also invited to perform the manual tuning (``Expert'').

+For real world locomotion experiments, we evaluate two scenarios: uphill slope and upward staircase.
+Success is defined as the robot reaching the platform beyond the slope or stairs.
+Each experiment is conducted 5 times, and the success rate is reported.
+We compare the adapted locomotion strategy with a fixed-parameter gait, where all behavior parameters are set to the average value within the adjustable range.
+Additionally, We test QuadrupedGPT's local path planning capabilities by navigating towards various target objects in a real world environment.
+A trial is considered successful if the agent reaches the target within a 0.5-meter radius.